Jan. 23, 2023

 A review update suggested adding other red flags, including pregnancy or puerperium, overuse of medications, and a painful eye with autonomic features due to high prevalence of secondary headache disorders in patients with these presentations (15).

-When considering the evaluation of nontraumatic, nonacute headache, MRI is usually preferred to CT due to the lack of radiation exposure and its ability to identify abnormalities in the pituitary or posterior fossa, venous sinuses, and optic nerve (87; 56).
-However, CT is usually fairly good at identifying abnormalities in the acute setting and may be preferred in those with sinusitis (98).
-Given the potential for toxicity (77), the routine use of gadolinium should be avoided unless there is a high index of suspicion for secondary headache disorders such as multiple sclerosis or low-pressure headache.
+When considering the evaluation of nontraumatic, nonacute headache, MRI is usually preferred to CT due to the lack of radiation exposure and its ability to identify abnormalities in the pituitary or posterior fossa, venous sinuses, and optic nerve (91; 58).
+However, CT is usually fairly good at identifying abnormalities in the acute setting and may be preferred in those with sinusitis (102).
+Given the potential for toxicity, the routine use of gadolinium should be avoided unless there is a high index of suspicion for secondary headache disorders such as intracranial hypotension or venous sinus thrombosis (80).

-Neuroimaging may also be needed for a new onset or suddenly worsening headache in pregnancy and the immediate postpartum period.
-Although migraine is still the most common diagnosis, in one study about one third of patients had a secondary disorder, such as preeclampsia or eclampsia, posterior reversible encephalopathy syndrome, or pituitary disease.
-Hypertension, abnormal neurologic findings, and fever increase the odds of abnormal neuroimaging findings (80).
+Neuroimaging may also be indicated for new onset or suddenly worsening headache in pregnancy and the immediate postpartum period.
+Although migraine is still the most common diagnosis, in one study about one third of patients had a secondary disorder, such as preeclampsia or eclampsia, posterior reversible encephalopathy syndrome (RCVS), or pituitary disease.
+Hypertension, abnormal neurologic findings, and fever increase the odds of abnormal neuroimaging findings (84).

-Interestingly, in cases of secondary headache, the location of the lesion can impact the clinical presentation.
-For example, occipital lobe arteriovenous malformations (AVM) are much more likely to produce migraine symptoms than arteriovenous malformations in other areas (31).
-Headache characteristics and location unfortunately are not reliable predictors of secondary headache, as confirmed by a study of headache associated with acute ischemic stroke (97).
+In cases of secondary headache, the location of the lesion can impact the clinical presentation.
+Occipital lobe arteriovenous malformations (AVM) are much more likely to produce migraine symptoms than arteriovenous malformations in other areas (32).
+Headache characteristics and location unfortunately are not reliable predictors of secondary headache, as confirmed by a study of headache associated with acute ischemic stroke (101).
 In the study, lesions of the posterior insula, the operculum, and the cerebellum were especially likely to trigger headache, phonophobia was most common in those with cerebellar lesions, nausea was linked to posterior fossa stroke, and lesions of the parietal lobe, the somatosensory cortex (SI), and the middle temporal cortex increased the risk of cranial-autonomic symptoms.

 Welch and colleagues have demonstrated alterations in nonheme iron homeostasis in the periaqueductal gray of patients with episodic and chronic migraine.
-They proposed that migraine-associated hyperoxia in combination with abnormally high iron concentrations in the periaqueductal gray make the neurons in this region vulnerable to free-radical damage; this may result in progressive neuronal dysfunction and impairment of the antinociceptive mechanisms of the periaqueductal gray (112).
+They proposed that migraine-associated hyperoxia in combination with abnormally high iron concentrations in the periaqueductal gray make the neurons in this region vulnerable to free-radical damage.
+This may result in progressive neuronal dysfunction and impairment of the antinociceptive mechanisms of the periaqueductal gray (116).

-An elegant study examined the findings of H2O PET in the premonitory phase of nitroglycerine-induced migraine in a group of patients with episodic migraine (59).
+An elegant study examined the findings of H2O PET in the premonitory phase of nitroglycerine-induced migraine in a group of patients with episodic migraine (61).
 The findings of this study revealed an increase in the neuronal activation in the posterior hypothalamus, ventral tegmental area, and periaqueductal grey.
-These changes were ipsilateral to the headache side.
+These changes were ipsilateral to the side of headache.

 A published study managed to examine subjects during a spontaneous migraine attack using high-resolution MR angiogram.
 The authors examined the diameter of intracranial and extracranial arteries on the ipsilateral side of pain and compared it to the contralateral side and to another scan done during a headache-free period.
 Both the ipsilateral intracranial (middle cerebral) and extracranial (middle meningeal) arteries were dilated during the migraine attack on the side of migraine (01).
 After taking sumatriptan, the middle meningeal dilation resolved, but the middle cerebral dilation persisted (02).
 This suggests that sumatriptan does not act on intracerebral vessels but instead acts peripherally.

 With the advent of MRI technology, nonspecific white matter hyperintensities have become an emerging issue in headache imaging.
-These abnormalities are frequently found in patients with migraine headache but are not specific for migraine, as they are also seen to various degrees in patients with hypertension and genetic diseases such as cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL), cerebrovascular disease, tension-type headache, and normal aging (13; 60).
-However, it is clear from controlled trials that the incidence of these abnormalities is higher in migraine than in controls (75; 13).
-One meta-analysis found that patients with migraine are at increased risk for white matter abnormalities as compared to controls, with an odds ratio of 3.9 (95% CI 2.26-6.72) (106).
-White matter hyperintensities are seen as focal abnormalities on T2-weighted, fluid attenuation inversion recovery, and proton density MRI sequences (23).
-These abnormalities tend to be located preferentially in the deep subcortical white matter of the frontoparietal regions (Igarashi 1991; 23; 13).
-It has been suggested that these lesions are present in up to 46% of migraineurs; however, some studies suggest that the frequency of these abnormalities is as low as 6% to 12%, particularly when taking into account other medical conditions, such as hypertension and diabetes (23; 10; 83).
+These abnormalities are common in patients with migraine headache but are not specific for migraine.
+They are also seen to various degrees in patients with hypertension and genetic diseases such as cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy (CADASIL), cerebrovascular disease, tension-type headache, and normal aging (13; 62).
+However, it is clear from controlled trials that the incidence of these abnormalities is higher in migraine than in controls (78; 13).
+One meta-analysis found that patients with migraine are at increased risk for white matter abnormalities as compared to controls, with an odds ratio of 3.9 (95% CI 2.26-6.72) (110).
+White matter hyperintensities are seen as focal abnormalities on T2-weighted, fluid attenuation inversion recovery, and proton density MRI sequences (24).
+These abnormalities tend to be located preferentially in the deep subcortical white matter of the frontoparietal regions (49; 24; 13).
+It has been suggested that these lesions are present in up to 46% of migraineurs; however, some studies suggest that the frequency of these abnormalities is as low as 6% to 12%, particularly when taking into account other medical conditions, such as hypertension and diabetes (24; 10; 87).
 The issue of white matter hyperintensities is also somewhat controversial with respect to the importance of migraine subtype.
 Although Fazekas and colleagues suggest that the incidence of white matter hyperintensities is greater in patients with aura, De Benedittis and colleagues and Cooney and colleagues found no difference in white matter hyperintensity frequency between migraine with and without aura subgroups and no difference in frequency of white matter hyperintensities with duration of migraine history.
-In addition, De Benedittis and colleagues found the same incidence of white matter hyperintensities in chronic tension-type headache patients (13; 10).
-Interestingly, patients with new daily persistent headache typically do not have these white matter hyperintensities or infarct-like lesions (85).
+In addition, De Benedittis and colleagues found the same incidence of white matter hyperintensities in patients with chronic tension-type headache (13; 10).
+Interestingly, patients with new daily persistent headache typically do not have these white matter hyperintensities or infarct-like lesions (89).

-In addition, preliminary evidence suggests functional changes in the cortices of migraineurs, which may arise secondary to subcortical changes.
+In addition, preliminary evidence suggests functional changes in the cortices of patients with migraine, which may arise secondary to subcortical changes.
 Functional MRI of patients with white matter hyperintensities demonstrated alterations in the activation of the contralateral somatosensory cortex and the supplementary motor cortex during simple motor tasks when compared with matched controls.
-In particular, it was shown that activation of the contralateral somatosensory cortex was greater in migraineurs and that the supplementary motor area was rostrally displaced compared with controls.
-The extent of these changes correlated with the extent of subcortical white matter change (82).
-MR spectroscopy studies have also been performed, and most of these studies suggest an abnormal energy metabolism in migraineurs as compared to controls.
-This abnormality has been noted in all types of migraine and seems to be proportional to the severity of the migraine (57).
+In particular, it was shown that activation of the contralateral somatosensory cortex was greater in patients with migraine and that the supplementary motor area was rostrally displaced compared with controls.
+The extent of these changes correlated with the extent of subcortical white matter change (86).
+MR spectroscopy studies suggest an abnormal energy metabolism in migraine as compared to control subjects.
+This abnormality has been noted in all types of migraine and seems to be proportional to the severity of the disease (59).